Meet the K-pop stars taking on the art world

 At first glance, the three names beside a series of surreal high-contrast paintings, moody black and white photographs and Jackson Pollock-esque splatters might not jump out among over 70 artists appearing at a London art fair next week.

 But fans of K-pop may recognize at least one of them: Henry Lau, a Chinese-Canadian singer who rose to fame with South Korean boyband, Super Junior.
 Reversing another of the artist's names, Ohnim, meanwhile reveals his identity as rapper Mino, a member of popular K-pop group Winner.
-His bandmate Yoo Yeon-seok is flying under the radar using the pseudonym Yooyeon.
+His bandmate Kang Seung-Yoon is flying under the radar using the pseudonym Yooyeon.

 The three performers have all forged successful careers in South Korea's burgeoning music industry.
 Now, they are attempting to crack an even tougher market: the elite world of contemporary art.